benarch/OpenAI/README.md

 [id4]: https://blogs.microsoft.com/wp-content/uploads/prod/2023/01/PNG-openai-microsoft_960x540.png "Microsoft + OpenAI"

 ### OpenAI and Azure:
-OpenAI GPT models are and were trained on Microsoft [Azure](https://azure.microsoft.co) supercomputing.
-OpenAI run's on an AI optimized infrastrcutrue to provide the best performance to suit OpenAI models.
+OpenAI GPT models were trained on Microsoft [Azure](https://azure.microsoft.co) supercomputing.
+OpenAI runs on an AI-optimized infrastructure to provide the best performance to suit OpenAI models.

-Microsoft is a big contributer and have big investments on OpenAI.
+Microsoft is a big contributor and has big investments in OpenAI.

-Microsoft also provides it's own native, 1st party OpenAI service (AOAI== Azure OpenAI) that brings all the features and capabilities of OpenAI with extended capabilities for enterpirses.
+Microsoft also provides its own native, 1st party OpenAI service (AOAI== Azure OpenAI) that brings all the features and capabilities of OpenAI with extended capabilities for enterprises.

 It supports the following models:
 * Generative AI - Text Models: